 Replacement of the battery will not cause the remote transmitter to become deprogrammed from your vehicle.
 The remote transmitter should operate normally after battery replacement.

 Replacing lost transmitters

-Take all your vehicle's transmitters to your dealer for reprogramming if:
+Take all your vehicle's transmitters to your dealer if service is required.

-- a transmitter is lost or - you want to purchase additional transmitters (up to four may be programmed).
+If you purchase additional transmitters (up to four may be programmed), perform the following procedure: